zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SEVEN.md

 Maybe they had to try and get a rabbit out of it, Harry thought wildly, that seemed the sort of thing -- noticing that everyone in the hall was now staring at the hat, he stared at it, too.
 For a few seconds, there was complete silence.
 Then the hat twitched.
 A rip near the brim opened wide like a mouth -- and the hat began to sing:

-"Oh, you may not think I'm pretty,
+​	"Oh, you may not think I'm pretty,

-But don't judge on what you see, I'll eat myself if you can find A smarter hat than me.
+​	But don't judge on what you see, I'll eat myself if you can find A smarter hat than me.

-You can keep your bowlers black, Your top hats sleek and tall,
+​	You can keep your bowlers black, Your top hats sleek and tall,

-For I'm the Hogwarts Sorting Hat And I can cap them all.
+​	For I'm the Hogwarts Sorting Hat And I can cap them all.

-There's nothing hidden in your head The Sorting Hat can't see,
+​	There's nothing hidden in your head The Sorting Hat can't see,

-So try me on and I will tell you Where you ought to be.
+​	So try me on and I will tell you Where you ought to be.

-You might belong in Gryffindor, Where dwell the brave at heart,

-Their daring, nerve, and chivalry Set Gryffindors apart;
+​	You might belong in Gryffindor, Where dwell the brave at heart, Their daring, nerve, and chivalry Set Gryffindors apart;

 93

-You might belong in Hufflepuff,
-Where they are just and loyal, Those patient Hufflepuffis are true And unafraid of toil;
+​	You might belong in Hufflepuff, Where they are just and loyal, Those patient Hufflepuffis are true And unafraid of toil;
-Or yet in wise old Ravenclaw,if you've a ready mind, Where those of wit and learning,Will always find their kind;
+​	Or yet in wise old Ravenclaw,if you've a ready mind, Where those of wit and learning,Will always find their kind;
-Or perhaps in Slytherin You'll make your real friends,Those cunning folk use any means To achieve their ends.
-So put me on!
+​	Or perhaps in Slytherin You'll make your real friends,Those cunning folk use any means .To achieve their ends.

+​	So put me on!
 Don't be afraid!
 And don't get in a flap!
-You're in safe hands (though I have none)
-For I'm a Thinking Cap!"
+​	You're in safe hands (though I have none) For I'm a Thinking Cap!"
 The whole hall burst into applause as the hat finished its song.
-It

-bowed to each of the four tables and then became quite still again.
+It bowed to each of the four tables and then became quite still again.

 "So we've just got to try on the hat!"
 Ron whispered to Harry.
-"I'll kill Fred, he was going on about wrestling a troll."
+"I'll kill Fred, he was going on about wrestling a ==troll==."
 Harry. smiled weakly.
 Yes, trying on the hat was a lot better than having to do a spell, but he did wish they could have tried it on without everyone watching.
-The hat seemed to be asking rather alot; Harry didn't feel brave or quick-witted or any of it at the moment.
+The hat seemed to be asking rather a lot; Harry didn't feel brave or quick-witted or any of it at the moment.
 If only the hat had mentioned a house for people who felt a bit queasy, that would have been the one for him.

 94

 Professor McGonagall now stepped forward holding a long roll of parchment.

 "When I call your name, you will put on the hat and sit on the stool to be sorted," she said.
 "Abbott, Hannah!"

-A pink-faced girl with blonde pigtails stumbled out of line, put on thehat, which fell right down over her eyes, and sat down.
-A moments pause
+A pink-faced girl with blonde pigtails stumbled out of line, put on the hat, which fell right down over her eyes, and sat down.

-"HUFFLEPUFF!" shouted the hat.
+A moments pause "HUFFLEPUFF!" shouted the hat.

 The table on the right cheered and clapped as Hannah went to sit down at the Hufflepuff table.

 Harry saw the ghost of the Fat Friar waving merrily at her.

 "Bones, Susan!"

 "HUFFLEPUFF!" shouted the hat again, and Susan scuttled off to sit next to Hannah.

 "Boot, Terry!"
 "RAVENCLAW!"
 The table second from the left clapped this time; several Ravenclaws stood up to shake hands with Terry as he joined them.

 " Brocklehurst, Mandy" went to Ravenclaw too, but "Brown, Lavender" became the first new Gryffindor, and the table on the far left exploded with cheers; Harry could see Ron's twin brothers catcalling.